isodecryptor/tollstream-RTMP-server/README.md

-# tollstream-RTMP-server for termux on android.
+# tollstream-RTMP-server-nginx
-This will be running a command line ,ubuntu, instance inside of termux for purposes of using with the site https://www.tollstream.com
+This will be running a command line ,ubuntu server, instance inside  for purposes of using with the site https://www.tollstream.com
 Tollstream.com works by helping it's users host their own RTMP server and has eccomerce assistance and scripts to